fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 I am now starting to test the code.
 I have some queries which I have sent to Duncan Greenwood.

-I now have a second DUE which for the moment has no CAN interface.
-I am using this for testing non CBUS code as the units lose CBUS configuration when software is reloaded.
+I now have a second DUE which now has a two CAN interface.

+I have been using this for testing non CBUS code as the units lose CBUS configuration when software is reloaded.
+I will do this now on a third DUE.

 ## Codes